colstrom/git-ready/README.md

 OSX Installation Issues?
 ------------------------

-One of the gems used by git-ready ([Rugged](https://github.com/libgit2/rugged)), requires `cmake` to build.
-On OSX, this isn't installed by default, but can easily be resolved with `brew install cmake`.
+One of the gems used by git-ready ([Rugged](https://github.com/libgit2/rugged)), requires `cmake` and `libgit2` to build.
+On OSX, this isn't installed by default, but can easily be resolved with `brew install cmake`, `brew install libgit2 --with-libssh2` .

+Also, private key has to be registered in keychain in order to repo cloning works.

 License
 -------